Information Security Plan

 Since all risk cannot be eliminated, a Risk Management Plan can now be developed, and the process of mitigating the threats that can exploit vulnerabilities can begin.

 A Risk Management Plan must be a written plan (see Element 3 Financial Information Security) that will include at least the administrative, technical, and physical safeguards being used or needed to adequately protect the confidential information of the university.
-The Risk Management Plan will be provided to the CISO, Chief Technology Officer (CTO), and the Coordinator of the ISP Committee and other departmental administrators, to allow the prioritization of assets (e.g., staffing, funding, etc.).
+The Risk Management Plan will be provided to the CISO, Chief Information Officer (CIO), and the Coordinator of the ISP Committee and other departmental administrators, to allow the prioritization of assets (e.g., staffing, funding, etc.).
 If the data custodian is not ITS, the data custodian (i.e., third-party service provider) will be responsible for providing the CISO a written Risk Assessment and Risk Management plan, which must include at least the minimum information above.

 Review and return to Step 1 annually or semi-annually or when there is a system or procedural change.